-Devin Crosby became Lynn University’s seventh director of intercollegiate athletics on May 4, 2015, bringing with him a track record of success at the Division I level.
+Devin Crosby and his wife, Cindy, have two daughters, Reese and Reagan.
+He became Lynn University’s seventh director of intercollegiate athletics on May 4, 2015, bringing with him a track record of success at the Division I level.
 Since his arrival, Crosby has built an athletics culture of spirit, service and strength—values he developed with President Kevin M. Ross to align with university attributes.

-Crosby pursued an aggressive 2015–16 strategy to ensure success on and off the field and elevate the Fighting Knights’ profile locally and nationally.
+Crosby has pursued an aggressive strategy to ensure student-athlete success while elevating the Fighting Knights’ national profile.
 He has advanced Lynn’s athletic programs through fundraising, capital improvement projects, student academic support, sport expansion, public speaking, budget growth and community outreach.
 Crosby solidified a four-year, $1 million agreement with adidas, the most lucrative university apparel agreement in NCAA Division II, and initiated capital projects at Bobby Campbell Stadium, de Hoernle Sports and Cultural Center and Lynn’s baseball complex.

 Crosby is also focused on Lynn student-athletes’ academic success.
-The university’s more than 250 student athletes, representing 14 varsity programs, held a combined 3.39 GPA during the 2015–16 academic year.
+The university’s more than 285 student athletes, representing 19 varsity programs, held a combined 3.39 GPA since his arrival.
 In fall 2015, the Fighting Knights earned an average 3.41 GPA, the second highest in Lynn’s history.

 Further improving the student-athlete experience, Crosby facilitated the Student-Athlete Career Connection program.
 It guides student-athletes toward their professional passion, connects them with internships and job opportunities, and prepares them for lifelong success.